phanmad000/First-Tests/README.md

 ## GitHub Links
 * [Syllabus](https://phanmad000.github.io/First-Tests/Syllabus)
-** A lovely summary of what we plan to do during the year for IB Comp Sci
+  * The requirements IB Comp Sci has for us

 * [Course Description](https://phanmad000.github.io/First-Tests/Course-Description)
-** A
+  * A lovely summary of the plans for the school year

 * [Class Notes](https://phanmad000.github.io/ClassNotes_md/)
+  * Notes over people and other information from the class

 # This took FOOOOOOOOORRRRRRRRRRRRREEEEEEEEEEEEEEEEVVVVVVVVVVVVVVVVVEEEEEEEEEEEEEEERRRRRRRRRRRRRRRRRR...